TheTophatDemon/godot-docs/classes/class_reflectionprobe.rst

 - void **set_cull_mask** **(** :ref:`int<class_int>` value **)**
 - :ref:`int<class_int>` **get_cull_mask** **(** **)**

 Sets the cull mask which determines what objects are drawn by this probe.
 Every :ref:`VisualInstance3D<class_VisualInstance3D>` with a layer included in this cull mask will be rendered by the probe.
-To improve performance, it is best to only include large objects which are likely to take up a lot of space in the reflection.
+It is best to only include large objects which are likely to take up a lot of space in the reflection in order to save on rendering cost.

+This can also be used to prevent an object from reflecting upon itself (for instance, a **ReflectionProbe** centered on a vehicle).

 .. rst-class:: classref-item-separator